GrKoR/esphome_aux_ac_component/README-EN.md

 logger:
     baud_rate: 0
 ```
 If for some reason you need the logger output to the UART, you can switch it to another UART.
 ESP8266 has two hardware UARTs: UART0 and UART1.
 Only UART0 suits for `aux_ac` cause only it has both TX and RX.
-UART1 has TX only and it can be used by logger for output:
+UART1 has TX only, and it can be used by logger for output:
 ```yaml
 logger:
     level: DEBUG